MetOffice/simulation-systems/source/Development/macros.rst

 Developer Sally Smith wishes to add the logical ``l_bugfix`` to the ``&run_bl`` namelist in the UM.
-To do this, she replaces the `XXXX` line in the upgrade macro with her ticket number and adds herself as the author.
+To do this, she replaces the `XXXX` line in the upgrade macro with her PR or Issue number and adds herself as the author.
 Within the Python function ``upgrade``, she adds the appropriate command to include the new logical.
 The macro then looks like this:

 .. code-block:: python